agkeck-iivi/internet_radio_v2/readme.md

 ## Bugs

 * 5v power does not work perfectly.
 On first power on after a period off, the system will not boot.
 If the 5v power is cycled once, it will work fine.
-A 10 uF decoupling capacitor was added across the 5v header but that didn't solve the issue.
+  * A 10 uF decoupling capacitor was added across the 5v header but that didn't solve the issue.
+  * A 470 uF capacitor was added across the 5v header but that didn't solve the issue.
+  * A 10 uF capacitor was added to rst pin to ground but that didn't solve the issue.
+  * A 470 uF capacitor was added to rst pin to ground but that didn't solve the issue.